Google Analytics 4 (GA4) Integration

 6. You GA4 profiles will be highlighted in blue.
 Notice that GA4 profiles do not have Views.
 Click on your GA4 profile.

-7. While seoClarity automatically does much of the mapping of GA4 metrics to your Site Analytics metrics, you will need to set up custom Events in GA4 for many metrics, including goals and conversions.
-After you've set those up, you can use this screen to map those events.
-Give each one a custom name you'll recognize (for example: "Email Lead Conversions") and then use the Event dropdown to associate it with a GA4 event you created.
+7. While seoClarity automatically does much of the mapping of Google Analytics GA4 metrics to your Site Analytics metrics, you will need to set up Events in GA4 for goal and conversion metrics.
+After you've set those up, you can use the GA4 goal mapping page for those events.
+Give each goal a name you'll recognize (for example: "Email Lead Conversions") and then use the Event dropdown to associate it with a GA4 event you created.
 Click Next at the bottom of this screen when you've finished mapping your Events.

 The GA4 Metrics list is available here: https://support.google.com/analytics/answer/9143382